-Each summer we award grants to help ensure the success of charitable programs and projects dedicated to the betterment of the communities we serve.
+Each year we award grants to help ensure the success of charitable programs and projects dedicated to the betterment of the communities we serve.

 Claremont Savings Bank Foundation makes grants one time each year to local non-profits that significantly enhance the quality of life and economic vitality in the communities that we serve.
 These grants are in addition to the bank’s regular contributions and the extraordinary volunteer efforts by our employees.